Get Down on It: Blue version

-In 2004, British pop group Blue recorded the song as a collaboration with Kool & the Gang and released it as the second single from their greatest hits compilation Best of Blue.
-This version also features American rapper Lil' Kim.
-Although the song did not chart in Blue's native United Kingdom, it became a moderate hit in mainland Europe, especially in Spain, where it reached number three and spent eight weeks in the top 20.
+In 2004, British pop group Blue recorded the song for their greatest hits compilation album Best of Blue, which features Kool & the Gang and American rapper Lil' Kim.
+The song was released as the second single from the compilation in Japan and across Europe except in the UK.
+Blue's version became a hit in mainland Europe, including Spain, where it reached number three and spent eight weeks in the top 20.